-Click here to read the full article, specially formatted for an online audience.
+Click here to read the full article on Medium, specially formatted for an online audience.
 Don’t forget to clap if you like what you read!

 And be sure to sample the contents of our “Maps & Legends” issue from 2016–perhaps even order a print copy of your very own!